lorin/resilience-engineering/README.md

 6. Adaptive capacity is the potential for adjusting patterns of action to handle future situations, events, opportunities and disruptions
-7. Performance of a UAB as it approaches saturation is different from the perforamnce of that UAB when it operates far from saturation
+7. Performance of a UAB as it approaches saturation is different from the performance of that UAB when it operates far from saturation
 8. All UABs are local
 9. There are bounds on the perspective any UAB, but these limits are overcome by shifts and contrasts over multiple perspectives.
-10. Reflective systems risk mis-calbiration
+10. Reflective systems risk mis-calibration

 (Shorter wording)